raviq/compsoc/README.md

 | Gaussian | ```generate_gaussian_votes(mu, stdv, number_voters, number_candidates) ``` |
 | Dirichlet-Multinomial | ```generate_multinomial_dirichlet_votes(alpha, num_voters, num_candidates) ```|

 Note that profiles, or ballots, could be distorted in various ways.
-For now, we will adopt a method to remove the `distortion_rate %` of each vote where `distortion_rate` is in the range `[0, 1[`.
-For example, `distortion_rate=0.2` means that `20%` of the vote will be removed.
+We will now adopt a method that removes a subset of each vote using some `distortion_ratio` defined in the range `[0, 1[`.
+For example, `distortion_ratio=0.2` means that `20%` of the vote will be removed.

 ## Installation